 The science is completely unproven on the necessity to include ≥50 metre buffers along streamlines.
 In fact, a study conducted in Queensland and published in 2016 shows that grass is a far better assimilator for nitrogen to prevent leaching into waterways.
-The current bleaching the Gre at Barrier Reef is not caused by high nutrient runoff from agricultural lands.
-6. Other matters relevant to the Vegetation Management (Reinstatement) and Other Legislation Amendment Bill 2016 that the review committee should consider appropriate and worth some consideration appropriate and worth some consideration
+The current bleaching of the Great Barrier Reef is not caused by high nutrient runoff from agricultural lands.

+Other matters relevant to the Vegetation Management (Reinstatement) and Other Legislation Amendment Bill 2016 that the review committee should consider appropriate and worth some consideration